Skip to the main content

 • The ability and desire to keep up with changes in technology

-They should be self-motivated, enjoy solving problems, and working with little direction on small (usually 2-person) teams.
+They should be self-motivated, enjoy solving problems, and able to work with little direction on small (usually 2-person) teams.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.